 - OGC generally posts vacancy announcements for attorney positions on the USAJobs website.

 Extern Program: The extern program is a volunteer program during the academic year.
 These opportunities are available to second- and third-year law students and LLM candidates seeking academic credit.
 To be considered, students must submit their resume, transcript, and writing sample to Deborah Logan, OGC Extern Program Coordinator.
-For additional information or questions, please contact Mrs. Logan at (202) 564-1753.
+For additional information or questions, please contact Ms. Jones at (202) 564-1753.
 View information on how to apply to the Extern Program.